reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

 A word about bookmarks
 ----------------------

-Since a :class:`~reahl.web.fw.UserInterface` (in this case AddressBookApp) already contains the knowledge of which  :class:`~reahl.web.fw.View`\ s  it contains, it seems to be good design that other elements of the user interface ask it for :class:`~reahl.web.fw.Bookmark`\ s to those :class:`~reahl.web.fw.View`\ s  when needed.
+Since a :class:`~reahl.web.fw.UserInterface` (in this case AddressBookUI) already contains the knowledge of which  :class:`~reahl.web.fw.View`\ s  it contains, it seems to be good design that other elements of the user interface ask it for :class:`~reahl.web.fw.Bookmark`\ s to those :class:`~reahl.web.fw.View`\ s  when needed.

-For this reason, the `.get_edit_bookmark()` method was added to AddressBookApp.
-You will notice in the code below that AddressBookApp is sent all the way to each AddressBox just so that `AddressBookApp.get_edit_bookmark()` can be called.
+For this reason, the `.get_edit_bookmark()` method was added to AddressBookUI.
+You will notice in the code below that AddressBookUI is sent all the way to each AddressBox just so that `AddressBookUI.get_edit_bookmark()` can be called.
 Notice also that a :class:`~reahl.web.fw.Bookmark` can never be obtained for 'the edit :class:`~reahl.web.fw.View`', a :class:`~reahl.web.fw.Bookmark` is for something like 'the edit :class:`~reahl.web.fw.View` for address X': it includes the arguments of the bookmarked :class:`~reahl.web.fw.View`.